 The Findhorn Community is committed to be part of this world-wide effort and has, among other initiatives, established a carbon offset service through its community charity, Park Ecovillage Trust (PET), and is supported in this effort by the Findhorn Foundation and the New Findhorn Association (NFA).

 PET’s offset projects have been chosen for their social and environmental benefits, primarily in developing countries where the effects of climate change are most severe.
-In addition to reducing global emissions, offsetting also provides much needed employment, health improvement, biodiversity and social benefits to impoverished communities in the countries where they are located (project details here).
+And in addition to reducing global emissions, offsetting there also provides much needed employment, health improvement, biodiversity and social benefits to impoverished communities (project details here).

 Carbon offsetting helps to combat global climate change, often functioning in business as an internal ‘carbon tax’ that spurs creativity towards reducing &/or avoiding emissions.
 In this respect and others, offset projects also serve the UN’s Sustainable Development Goals whose realisation, together with the Paris Agreement, will create a more sustainable world.